-As a signature, destination event in Arizona, Trappings has achieved regional, national, and international recognition for preserving time-honored traditions of American craftsmanship.
-The Dry Creek Arts Fellowship is dedicated to presenting valuable public programs to further educational outreach.
+As a signature destination event in Arizona, Trappings of the American West has achieved regional, national, and international recognition for presenting time-honored traditions of American craftsmanship.
+The Dry Creek Arts Fellowship is also dedicated to presenting a series of public programs to further educational outreach.
+Come join us!